bbauska/W3Cx-5of5/README.md

 16. }
 ```

-### Implicit conversions of non boolean values in expressions {#implicit-conversions-of-non-boolean-values-in-expressions .unnumbered}
+### Implicit conversions of non boolean values in expressions

 Used with logical operators or within statements, <b>non-boolean values
 are implicitly converted to booleans</b>.